barrelstrength/sprout-docs/sprout-lists/list-types.md

 You can create a Custom List Type by:

-1. Extending SproutListsBaseListType with your Custom List Type
+1. Extending `ListType` with your Custom List Type
 2. Register your Custom List Type using the `registerSproutListsListTypes()` hook

 Sprout Lists uses its own Custom List Type API.
 See the Subscriber List Type as an example in Sprout Lists (sproutlists/integrations/sproutlists/SproutLists_SubscriberListType.php).